AlanMartines/pfSense-Captive-Portal/README.md

 - :x: **Error Page** with Error message

 This separations is provided and needed by pfsense backend, anyone who is familiar with captive portal and pfsense will know that.
 Feel free to set issues if you are not comfortable with that solution and if I can do better.

-The main plus point of this solutions is the look and feel of the login screen based on a **google material** thinking.
-Both background image and logo SVG can be changed as everything of the code.

 ## :earth_africa: Browsers support